 Visiting the Covered Bridges of Lancaster County: The Northeastern Bridges

 Lancaster County, Pennsylvania, is home to 29 covered bridges, more than any other county in the state.
-In the past, I’ve covered the five covered bridges in southwestern Lancaster County, and today I’m going to take a look at the five bridges in the northeastern corner of the county.
+In the past, I’ve covered the five covered bridges in southwestern Lancaster County and the covered bridges in northeastern Lancaster County.
+Today, I’m going to take a look at the five bridges in the northeastern corner of the county.

 These five bridges are located in close proximity to routes 222 and 322 east of Ephrata, Pennsylvania.
 They are also located just south of the Pennsylvania Turnpike near the Reading exit.
 Thanks to these major roads that traverse north Lancaster County, visiting these five covered bridges couldn’t be easier.

 Each of these five bridges are well-maintained and well worth the short diversion to see them during your travels or even a dedicated trip.
 They are listed in this guide from east to west, but they are just as easy to visit by reversing the order shown here.

 Pool Forge Covered Bridge

 Pool Forge Covered Bridge is located just over a mile from Route 322 in northeastern Lancaster County.
 It is the easternmost covered bridge within the county.
 The bridge is one of three that crosses the Conestoga River, with Pool Forge Covered Bridge furthest upstream.
 It was built in 1859 and is 99 feet long.